SenseNet/sn-client/packages/gatsby-source-sensenet/README.md

 }
 ```

-<note severity="info">The content should be public otherwise you have to provide a httpHeaders: { Authorization: `Bearer <yourAccessToken>` } attribute to createRemoteFileNode function</note>
+<note severity="info">If you want to request content from a sensenet repository, they should be public otherwise you have to provide a httpHeaders: { Authorization: `Bearer <yourAccessToken>` } attribute to createRemoteFileNode function</note>

-You can query for leadImage field on all blog post:
+You can query for the value of the leadImage field on all blogpost:

 ```graphql
 query MyQuery {